How would you handle it if your hearing aid quit working at the worst possible moment. Such as in the middle of a phone call?

 Anytime you’re inserting something into your ear, it will push a little bit of earwax into the canal.
 Voices will eventually start to sound muffled as this earwax accumulates.
 Schedule an appointment for a cleaning with your hearing professional if your hearing seems dull and muted.

 With the correct tools and know-how, it’s a simple process.
-An expert in hearing should be the only person who conducts this procedure.

 6. Put in Your Hearing Aids Over a Soft Surface